What can you build with Helical Healing Habitat?

 Project is scoped together before you arrive.
 Meals at the farm.

-The Yoga or Wellness Retreat Leader
+The Yoga or Wellness Leader

 The Aquaculture Steward